microsoft/TypeScript-Website/packages/documentation/copy/en/modules-reference/Theory.md

 ## TypeScript’s job concerning modules

 The TypeScript compiler’s chief goal is to prevent certain kinds of runtime errors by catching them at compile time.
-With or without modules involved, the compiler needs to know about the code’s intended runtime environment—what globals are available, for example.
-When modules are involved, there are several additional questions the compiler needs to answer in order to do its job.
+With or without modules involved, the compiler needs to know about the code’s intended runtime environment—what globals are available, for example, when modules are involved, there are several additional questions the compiler needs to answer in order to do its job.
 Let’s use a few lines of input code as an example to think about all the information needed to analyze it:

 ```ts
 import sayHello from "greetings";